 The best is to call the doctor and schedule a screening.
 If you are experiencing any of the following symptoms, please seek professional help:

 - night sweats

 - unintentional weight loss

 Illnesses derived from asbestos exposure have a long latency period, and because of it, they often go undetected until they develop advanced stages.
-Asbestosis and mesothelioma can often be misdiagnosed in their early stages.
+Asbestosis and mesothelioma can often be misdiagnosed in their early stages, so asking for a second or even a third doctor's opinion outside the VA is advisable.
 Your doctor can diagnose you more accurately with information about your employment history.

 If you or a family member has developed an asbestos-related cancerous illness due to asbestos exposure while working as a molder/foundry worker, you may want to consult with an experienced attorney.
 We can connect you with the right attorneys to get advice on your rights and options given your specific circumstances.